cbarbian-sap/helm-broker-addons/addons/helm-redis-0.0.1/README.md

 ## Details

-The redis addon offers the following plans:
+The Redis addon offers the following plans:
 - custom